 If you’re like me, chances are you got a big yarn stash.
 There’s a part ‘practical’ stash which you use for swatching, designing, actually making items.
 This is the stash that gets regularly replaced and contains all you favourite yarns to work with.
 The high-turnover stash, so to speak.
 Then there’s also a ‘pretty’ stash.
 Skeins and hanks you might not have a plan for, but were begging you to take them home.
 Novelty yarns that were so special that you just had to get them.
 A rainbow of silk/cashmere/merino yarn that you just needed, because, rainbow.
 Am I right?

 Bottom line, I’ve got a lot of yarn.
 And the stash keeps growing, because family and friends think that there’s no such thing as too much yarn for a crochet designer.
-While this is not necessarily false, I’m running out of closet and storage space and frankly I’m starting to feel a bit guilty!
+While this is not necessarily untrue, I’m running out of closet and storage space and frankly I’m starting to feel a bit guilty!

 While I was visiting Scheepjes HQ last september, we were introduced to a brand unlike anything I’ve ever seen before: Cohana.
 It is a Japanese collective of craftsman, creating handmade crafting tools.
 The name has a symbolic meaning, according to the group:

 “The brand name ‘Cohana’ is derived from the goddess Konohanasakuya-hime from Japanese mythology.
 Konohanasakuya-hime is beautiful like the blooming of cherry tree blossoms, and worshipped as a goddess of Mt.
 Fuji, the symbol of Japan, and symbolises prosperity.”

 Do give their website a read, if you have time.
 They’ve captured the look and feel of their products perfectly!